alexeev-engineer/SQLRMT/README.md

   - *host* - IP address (hostname)
   - *port* - port
  + **Client** - client information
-  - *database* - path to connected database in server
   - *timeout* - timeout for connecting to server

 ## Launch and use